okielife/TemperatureSensingMicroPython/README.md

 - Attach 7 jumper wires to Pico GP21 - GP16, which will all wire to the screen
 - Also for debugging add a jumper from GP22 to GND
 - Attach screen wires, and attach the VCC splitter end to the screen
-- Attach the 3 remaining wires (2 sensor and 1 splitter) to the pico
+- Attach the 3 remaining wires (2 sensor and 1 splitter) to the pico (sensor DAT to GP28, sensor GND to GND, splitter to 3V3OUT)
-- Flash the Pico with MicroPython - I'm using 1.27.0 because that's what Thonny currently defaults to
 - In Thonny, browse the file sidebar for the code locally on your machine, then find config.py, sensing.py, main.py and st7735.py, and on each one, choose "Upload to /" to copy them to the Pico
 - Go into the config.py file and update the attached sensors and configuration as needed
 - With the debugging jumper attached, execute sensing.py and see what happens